Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Main Results

-Thus $(\phi^\star_\infty,P^\star_\infty)$ represents a pair of equilibrium strategies where neither the decision-maker nor the adversary (the two players of the game) benefits from changing their own strategy.
-Moreover, the pair $(\phi^\star_\infty,P^\star_\infty)$ is unique, with components respectively given by the pointwise limit and the weak limit $P^\star_N \Rightarrow P^\star_\infty$ as $N\to\infty$. \end{theorem} One important consequence of Theorem~\ref{thm:existnash} is that the worst-case distribution involves a modified Gaussian process with potentially rougher paths than the prior.
-Hence the robustified decision, as the conditional mean of the worst-case distribution, remains affine in the observations and therefore is tractable.
+Thus, $(\phi^\star_\infty,P^\star_\infty)$ represents a pair of equilibrium strategies where neither the decision-maker nor the adversary, the two players of the zero-sum game, benefits from changing their strategy.
+Moreover, the pair $(\phi^\star_\infty,P^\star_\infty)$ is unique, with components respectively given by the pointwise limit and the weak limit $P^\star_N \Rightarrow P^\star_\infty$ as $N\to\infty$. \end{theorem} \nomenclature{$(\phi^\star_\infty,P^\star_\infty)$}{pair of Nash equilibrium in infinite-dimensions}{nomencl:nashinfopt}One important consequence of Theorem~\ref{thm:existnash} is that the worst-case distribution involves a modified Gaussian process with potentially rougher paths than the prior.
+Hence, the robustified decision, as the conditional mean of the worst-case distribution, remains affine in the observations and, therefore, is tractable. \review{We formally state the following theorem. \begin{theorem}[Nash equilibrium property] Under the notation of Theorem~\ref{thm:existnash}, the robustified decision $\phi^\star_\infty$ is an affine function in the observations, and the worst-case distribution $P^\star_\infty$ is a Gaussian process. \end{theorem} }

 The convergence statement in Theorem~\ref{thm:existnash} readily gives rise to an algorithm for computing the associated Nash equilibrium.

-The result of Theorem~\ref{thm:existnash} requires that $K_\epsilon$ is invertible for the limit of some weakly convergent subsequence of $P^\star_N$.
-Fortunately, due to the following proposition, it is not difficult to check whether this condition holds in practice. \begin{proposition} Either one (and only one) of the following cases occurs. \begin{enumerate} \item there exists a weakly convergent subsequence of $P^\star_N$, with the limit denoted by $P^\star_\infty$, such that the matrix $K_\epsilon$ is invertible under $P^\star_\infty$, or \item the sequence of determinants $\textrm{det}(K^{(N)}_\epsilon)\to0$ as $N\to\infty$. \end{enumerate} \end{proposition} To conclude this section, we provide a sufficient condition to ensure that the first case of Proposition~\ref{prop:nasheqparity} occurs. \begin{lemma}[Invertibility] There exists a strictly positive constant $\delta_0$ that depends on $(T,m,(x_i)_i,\mathcal{H}_w,\mathcal{H}_{\tilde w},\sigma^2)$ such that for any $\delta<\delta_0$ and $P$ satisfying $\W(P,P_0)\leq\delta$, the matrix $\left(\mathbb{E}_{P}[Y_iY_j]\right)_{ij}$ is invertible. \end{lemma}
+The result of Theorem~\ref{thm:existnash} requires that $K_{\epsilon,P^\star_\infty}$ is invertible for the limit of some weakly convergent subsequence of $P^\star_N$.
+Fortunately, due to the following proposition, it is not difficult to check whether this condition holds in practice. \begin{proposition} Either one (and only one) of the following cases occurs. \begin{enumerate} \item there exists a weakly convergent subsequence of $P^\star_N$, with the limit denoted by $P^\star_\infty$, such that the matrix $K_{\epsilon,P^\star_\infty}$ is invertible under $P^\star_\infty$, or \item the sequence of determinants $\textrm{det}(K^{(N)}_\epsilon)\to0$ as $N\to\infty$. \end{enumerate} \end{proposition} To conclude this section, we provide a sufficient condition to ensure that the first case of Proposition~\ref{prop:nasheqparity} occurs. \begin{lemma}[Invertibility] There exists a strictly positive constant $\delta_0$ that depends on $(T,m,(x_i)_i,\mathcal{H}_w,\mathcal{H}_{\tilde w},\sigma^2)$ such that for any $\delta<\delta_0$ and $P$ satisfying $\W(P,P_0)\leq\delta$, the matrix $\left(\mathbb{E}_{P}[Y_iY_j]\right)_{ij}$ is invertible. \end{lemma}